Rhodes and Lindos

 - There are 50 steps to climb up to the Acropolis of Lindos.

-- Passengers with reduced mobility or walking difficulties are informed that the terrain of the acropolis is uneven and the streets of Rhodes have stairs and are narrow, not adapted for wheelchairs or baby strollers.
+- Passengers with reduced mobility or difficulties walking are informed that the terrain of the acropolis is uneven and the streets of Rhodes have stairs and are narrow, not suitable for wheelchairs or baby strollers.

 Meeting point